fspivack/paropts/README.md

 Note: You should run the test scripts as `/path/to/<testfile>` (plus any arguments), because running as `source /path/to/testfile` or `. /path/to/testfile` will result in the terminal closing if the program exits.

 See the test files for suggestions on what arguments to call in order to test the argument parsing.

+## Licence

+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Contact

+For questions or support, including clarification on how to use this program,  please feel free to contact me at spivack.f@gmail.com.